andlo/mycroft-skills-list-gitbook/skills/telegram-skill.luke5sky.md

 It should respond with: This is your ChatID: YOURCHATID

-Copy/paste this under CHAT ID 1 MANDATORY
+Copypaste this under CHAT ID 1 MANDATORY

 reboot your device to trigger the sync